shawnnlimm/mod-rekt/README.md

 Week 8 (26/06 Milestone 2): Allow users to input tutorial timeslot preferences and storing (function)

-Week 9: Allow users to view other users’ timetable/preferences
+Week 9/10: Allow users to view other users’ timetable/preferences

-Week 10: Setting up of ‘suggestions’ function into user functions, allow users to suggest time slots to others

 Week 11: Allow users to view all users who indicated preference in a particular tutorial time slot